EdgeGallery/community/Security WG/Security Testing/Pre Code Freeze Test Result.md

+This document is used to capture the test result for pre-code-freeze testing.

 | Compliance Test Cases | AppStore | Developer | User\-Mgmt | MECM |
 |-----------------------|----------|-----------|------------|------|
 | 1\.1                  |          |           |            |      |